rock-core/bug-pull-connection-blocking-behaviour/README.md

 `oneway`, the calls do return and the RTT send thread can continue.
 However, once the queue is full, omniORB blocks.

+Press ENTER on the block script to remove the block and wait for the connection to be reestablished.
+Then quit all scripts

 https://github.com/user-attachments/assets/94e71a8d-6e53-482b-86a7-0cc5bec5d3b1

 ## Validating the `signalling` flag as a solution